exilon/QuickLogger/README.md

 - **Quick.Logger.UnhandledExceptionHook:** Receive only unhandled exceptions (not in try..except block).

-Do you want learn delphi? [learndelphi.org](https://learndelphi.org)
+>Do you want to learn delphi or improve your skills? [learndelphi.org](https://learndelphi.org)